-The AD5302/AD5312/AD5322 has a versatile 3-wire serial interface, making it ideal for generating accurate voltages in process control and industrial applications.
-Due to noise, safety requirements, or distance, it may be necessary to isolate the AD5302/AD5312/AD5322 from the controller.
-This can easily be achieved by using opto-isolators, which will provide isolation in excess of 3 kV.
-The serial loading structure of the AD5302/AD5312/AD5322 makes it ideally suited for use in opto-isolated applications.
-Figure 17 shows an opto-isolated interface to the AD5302/AD5312/AD5322 where DIN, SCLK, and SYNC are driven from opto-couplers.
-The power supply to the part also needs to be isolated.
-This is done by using a transformer.
+Each AD5302/AD5312/AD5322 has a versatile 3-wire serial interface, making them ideal for generating accurate voltages in process control and industrial applications.
+Due to noise, safety requirements, or distance, it can be necessary to isolate the AD5302/AD5312/AD5322 from the controller.
+This can easily be achieved by using opto-isolators, which provide isolation in excess of 3 kV.
+The serial loading structure of the AD5302/AD5312/AD5322 makes them ideally suited for use in opto-isolated applications.
+Figure 41 shows an opto-isolated interface to the AD5302/AD5312/AD5322 where DIN, SCLK, and SYNC are driven from opto-couplers.
+The power supply to the part also needs to be isolated by using a transformer.
 On the DAC side of the transformer, a 5 V regulator provides the 5 V supply required for the AD5302/AD5312/AD5322.

-Figure 17.
+Figure 41.
 AD5302/AD5312/AD5322 in an Opto-Isolated Interface